Twilio Content Proxy¶

 |---|---|---|

-| WebhookIn | Webhook | Receives incoming POST requests and triggers the workflow |
+| WebhookIn | Webhook | Receives incoming POST requests and extracts the request body |

-| CallTwilioContent | HTTP Request | Makes authenticated API call to Twilio Content API for template approval |
+| CallTwilioContent | HTTP Request | Forwards the request to Twilio's Content API with authentication |

 External Services & Credentials Required¶